Managing temporary elevated access to your AWS environment

 - A self-managed and self-supported minimal reference implementation – another option for customers who are willing to deploy, tailor, and maintain the capability by themselves, this solution integrates directly with an external identity provider using OpenID Connect, and federates users directly into IAM roles in your accounts.

 The rest of this blog post describes the self-managed and self-supported minimal reference implementation.

 A minimal reference implementation for temporary elevated access

-Note: You can use this reference implementation to complement the persistent access that you manage for IAM users, federated users, or manage through AWS IAM Identity Center.
-For example, you can use the multi-account access model of AWS IAM Identity Center for persistent access management, and create separate roles for temporary elevated access using this reference implementation.
+Note: You can use this reference implementation to complement the persistent access that you manage for IAM users, federated users, or manage through IAM Identity Center.
+For example, you can use the multi-account access model of IAM Identity Center for persistent access management, and create separate roles for temporary elevated access using this reference implementation.

 To establish a valid business reason for invoking access, the reference implementation uses a single-step approval workflow.
 You can adapt the reference implementation and replace this with a workflow or business logic of your choice.

 To grant time-bound access, the reference implementation uses the identity broker pattern.
 In this pattern, the broker itself acts as an intermediate identity provider which conditionally federates the user into the AWS target environment granting a time-bound session with limited scope.